TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 				- what logging we use elsewhere and whether we want to match the ones for https://admin.learninghub.nhs.uk/Log
 				- how much is LH using Nlog, our unit tests are XUnit but to use playwright we may change to nunit, which may make nlog more applicable
 		- Recommendation - DISCUSSION REQUIRED
+	- the are common abstracting bridging interfaces but leaning towards just requiring serilog
 - I think from discussions webassembly prerender will be the choice.
 Without blazor pages.
 And keep this project as reference if we want to introduce them.
 - currently we do not have interactive layoutcomponents this is done via the header and route render mode being set in the app
 	- if we do blazor pages we should avoid all but the MainLayout as layout and rendermode are stripped when MVC renders MVC pages as components